saragong/hello/README.md

 5. Navigate into the project folder, open the `_config.yml` and `index.md` files in your preferred text editor, and start customizing your website!

-6. When you're ready to see your work, commit your changes to the remote directory.
+6. When you're ready to see your work, commit your changes to the remote repo.
 ```
 $ git add .
 $ git commit -m "first commit"